Degree-targeted cascades in modular, degree-heterogeneous networks: Problem Statement

 \subsection{Random network model}

-Here we describe the ensemble of networks that we consider, and an algorithm to sample from that ensemble.
+Here we describe the ensemble of networks that we consider.
 The networks in question are modular, and have arbitrary degree distributions in each module.
-For now we suppose, for simplicity, that all modules are of equal size; analogous algorithms for unequally-sized modules are also possible.
+For now we suppose, for simplicity, that all modules are of equal size; analogous formulations for unequally-sized modules are also possible.

 Let $d$ denote the number of modules, and $n$ the number of nodes in each module.
 For each module $i=1,\dots,d$, let $p^{(i)}_k$ be the probability that a randomly selected node from module $i$ has degree $k$.
 Further, let $e\in [0,1]^{d\times d}$ be the \emph{mixing matrix} \cite{Newman2003a}, where $e_{ij}$ is the fraction of links leaving a module-$i$ node that end at a module-$j$ node.
 We take our network to be undirected, so $e_{ij} = e_{ji}$.